dvidelabs/poly.shell/README.md

 ## CoffeeScript

-Polyshell is written primarily in CoffeeScript, but that shouldn't change anything.
+Poly.shell is written primarily in CoffeeScript, but that shouldn't change anything.
 If, for some reason (including debugging), a JavaScript version is needed, a JavaScript only module can be created in sub-folder using: